Tale of two brothers reflects Syrian rebel unity and divisions

 “Failaq al-Sham’s relationship with Turkey secured many benefits for the region ... but we fear the Turks will fall into the Russian trap that aims to disarm Tahrir al-Sham,” he said.

-Writing by Tom Perry, Editing by Timothy Heritage
+Writing by Tom Perry, Editing by Timothy Heritage and Daniel Wallis